 1. Teach a new song by rote

 Bring your singers out of their comfort zone.
 Have them stand and do something totally different.
 Some examples of pieces that are most effective when taught by rote would be Siyahamba, The Storm Is Passing Over (Barbara Baker), or This is the Day (the piece I’ve attached below as a YouTube link).
-For those of you who may be intimidated by this approach, just remember you can have the music in front of you.
+If this sounds intimidating to you, remember that you can have the music in front of you!
 The goal is that your singers have no sheet music and respond directly to your voice/piano, gesture, and energy!

 2. Teach rounds